Facebook New Pages Experience Guide

 Description automatically generated

-Changing an Existing Business Page Name:
+Changing an Existing Business Page Name

 If licensees did not include their company name or individual NMLS number upon page creation, they can edit an existing Facebook Business Page name.
 Facebook Business Pages allocate 75 characters for Page Name.
 Note that the page name may only be updated every 7 days and must be approved by Facebook before the change is processed.
 See Facebook’s Page Names help doc for more information.